stevecondylios/rawr/README.md

 ## Simple Example: Extract R Code from Kaggle Notebook

-To get the code from a kaggle notebook simply provide the url to `kaggle()`, like so:
+To get the code from a kaggle notebook:

 ```
 library(rawr)